 That’s the lowest hanging fruit in all probability, but there is also other stuff you could do.

-You could create blog posts, and then simply create an update letting your followers know about your new blog post.
+So, you could create blog posts, and then simply create an update letting your followers know about your new blog post.

-The beauty is that your blog posts are then going to subtly promote your webinar registration link via your “welcome bar”, and “exit intent popups” on your blog itself, so promoting your blog also promotes your webinar registration link.
+The beauty is that your blog posts are then going to subtly promote your webinar registration link via your “welcome bar”, and/or “exit intent popups” on your blog itself, so promoting your blog also promotes your webinar registration link.

 So every single day you could write an awesome blog post that’s designed to help your ideal prospects, and then you could write a tiny little preview of the post on your social media profiles and link to your newest blog post.